xmliszt/taboo-ai/app/roadmap/roadmap.md

 ### 21 Oct 2023 - V3.0.10

-- Better sharing of result with Taboo AI Share Card!
+- Better sharing of results with Taboo AI Share Card!
 - Result improved with star ratings.
 Better visualization of how the player performed.
-- Include newsletter link to subscribe from SubStack.
+- Include a newsletter link to subscribe from SubStack.

 ### 19 Oct 2023 - V3.0.9